mac-ieee/Intro-to-Raspberry-Pi/README.md

    * Set capacity based on inventory.
    * Establish payment process.
    * Announce to IEEE members as part of office hour duties.
-3. Ask for volunteers (ideally 5, one per station and one general floater)
+3. Ask for volunteers (ideally 5, one per section and one general floater)
-4. Train volunteers the week of the workshop.
+4. Train volunteers the week of the workshop; volunteers typically specialize in one section, i.e. camera, audio...etc.
     * Make sure everything works before training day.
     * Poll for training date and time.
     * Book a lab for volunteer training.
 (JHE labs are nice)